mikael-ros/slumper/README.md

 ## 🔮 How does it work?
 This website uses books stored as JSON files.
 A book is just an object with ``title``, ``preview image``, ``purchase link``, ``chapters`` and ``generator version`` (not actual variable names).
 The ``chapters`` field contains an array of chapter objects, which themselves consist of ``number``, ``full name`` and ``tasks``.
 Tasks is similarly just an array of task objects, which currently only hold the field ``task``, but could be expanded in the future to enable more content.

 The books provided are stored on server, but the memory of tasks is saved in ``localStorage`` as copies of the book.
 This is not particularly efficient, but prevents me from needing to have user accounts or similar as well as using other possibly more complicated storage solutions.
-It is not currently planned to replace this behavior as I doubt it will ever be an issue.
+It is not currently planned to replace this behavior as I doubt it will ever be an issue, and I lack the knowledge as of right now.

 ---
 <details closed><summary><h2>🪚 Contributing</h2></summary>

-> This website is made with the framework Astro.js and in the TypeScript language.
+> This website is made with the frameworks [Astro.js](https://astro.build/) and [Solid.js](https://www.solidjs.com/) and written mostly in TypeScript and HTML.
 In addition, only pure CSS is used, no Tailwind.
-You may or may not need to know these to work on this project.
-Documentation is not yet provided.
+The website is automatically built and deployed to [Netlify](https://www.netlify.com/).
+You may or may not need to be comfortable with these to work on this project.
+In depth documentation is not yet provided.

 #### 🗒 If you cant work on the project, but have ideas
 Add them to the [**list of issues**](https://www.github.com/mikael-ros/slumper/issues) :)